sofpn/rprimer/README.md

 ## Shiny application

-The package can be run through a Shiny application.
+The package can be run through a Shiny application (a graphical user interface).
 It is loaded by:

   - `runRprimerApp()`